 Medicare provides limited assistance with costs for families of Alzheimer’s and dementia patients.
 Medicare benefits are for medical needs and some of the care for Alzheimer’s or dementia is non-medical in nature.

 “The reality is that very few people are prepared for the cost of caring for someone living with Alzheimer’s.
-Many believe health insurance or Medicare will cover costs, but the costs of caring for someone living with Alzheimer’s often extends well beyond these coverages,” says Drew.
+Many believe health insurance or Medicare will cover costs, but the costs of caring for someone living with Alzheimer’s often extends well beyond these coverages,” Drew says.

 Costs you may face with the diagnosis